Minutes of the 151st Meeting of the NATIONAL ADVISORY COUNCIL ON ALCOHOL ABUSE AND ALCOHOLISM

 Staff Transitions: Dr. Koob welcomed new NIAAA staff members Yoo Sun Kim, Ph.D., who joined the Laboratory of Molecular Signaling (LMS) as a Visiting Fellow in February 2019, and Nyamer Koat who joined the Division of Medications Development (DMD) as a Health Research Associate.

 Budget: NIH received a total of $39.3 billion for Fiscal Year (FY) 2019.
 Of that, NIAAA received a total of $525.6 million, a 3.1 percent increase over the previous year.
 The FY 2020 budget is under development.

-Funding Opportunity Announcements (FOAs): NIAAA recently issued two FOAs, one for Mechanistic
+Notice of Funding Opportunities (NOFOs): NIAAA recently issued two NOFOs, one for Mechanistic

 NIAAA Outreach: Several NIAAA staff members made presentations at the Community Anti-Drug Coalitions of America (CADCA) Leadership Forum in February 2019, including Dr. Koob, who described NIAAA priorities, research advances, and resources for prevention and treatment of alcohol use disorder; Ralph Hingson, Sc.D., who presented “Trends and Interventions that Work to Prevent Underage Drinking;” and Aaron White, Ph.D., who discussed “Alcohol and Opioids –A Deadly Combination.”
 NIAAA, along with the National Institute on Drug Abuse (NIDA) and the Substance Abuse and Mental Health Services Administration (SAMHSA), received the National Leadership Award from CADCA that recognizes significant contributions to the field of substance abuse prevention.